I tried four different times and started four different blog posts and nothing sounded right.

 Adjust it like you would any picture or element you use in Canva.

 And really, it’s that easy.
 No more math.
 No more guessing the canvas size.
-This is my template for the first book in my King’s Crossing Series.
+This is the template for a standalone I’m releasing later this year.
 I’m using a 5.5×8.5 trim size, the pages of the book are 318 and I print on cream paper.

 In my other blog post, I took you through the steps on how to use the template, and I can do that here.
-I’ll keep going with the first book’s cover.
+I’ll use the cover for my September 2025 release, Loss and Damages.

 Using the transparency, you can see the bleed lines I’ll need to stay away from when adding text.
 It’s why I build on top of the template, but you can always guess, and then using transparency, put the template on top of your finished cover and see if you stayed away.
 That’s a lot of adjusting if you’re not used to making covers, especially text sizing on the spine, but you’ll do what works for you.

 Next I darken the image and add the guy.
-I pay for Pro, so I’m not sure what all the special features are available in the free plan but I think the background remover is worth the price alone.
+I pay for Pro, so I’m not sure what features are available in the free plan but I think the background remover is worth the price alone.
+DepositPhotos, where I buy all my stock, also has added a background remover, and if you have a “busy” photo, sometimes it makes a difference if you use both.

 Now I have space for the title and my author name.
 Canva Pro offers a lot of font options, too, and while I try to buy my own just for my own peace of mind, sometimes I do use theirs, but I always give attribution on my copyright page at the front of my books.